-In an effort to collaborate and utilize various resources, SD DOE's Division of Learning and Instruction along with the Division of Educational Services and Support will develop ongoing plans to support districts that have significant deficiencies with students not meeting the ELP and content standards.
-Such supports that may be provided to help support EL students would include state-purchased online reading interventions, statewide training offered to schools with ELs, and Core Reading and other evidenced-based practices.
+In an effort to collaborate and utilize various resources, SD DOE's Division of Learning and Instruction will develop ongoing plans to support districts that have significant deficiencies with students not meeting the ELP and content standards.
+Supports that may be provided include statewide training offered to schools.
+Examples of training include servicing English learners, literacy, and other evidenced-based practices.